KCBD: Sale to Gray Television

 On June 25, 2018, Atlanta-based Gray Television announced it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, including KCBD and sister stations in nearby Amarillo KFDA-TV and KEYU, and Gray's 93 television stations) under Gray's corporate umbrella.
-The cash-and-stock merger transaction valued at $3.6 billion – in which Gray shareholders would acquire preferred stock currently held by Raycom – will result in KCBD gaining a new sister station in the Odessa–Midland market as Gray plans to retain ownership of CBS affiliate KOSA-TV in exchange for selling fellow NBC affiliate KWES-TV (which will be sold to an independent company to comply with FCC ownership rules prohibiting common ownership of two of the four highest-rated stations in a single market, instead KWES and WTOL in Toledo, Ohio would be sold to Tegna Inc.).
+The cash-and-stock merger transaction valued at $3.6 billion – in which Gray shareholders would acquire preferred stock currently held by Raycom – resulted in KCBD gaining a new sister station in the Odessa–Midland market as Gray planned to retain ownership of CBS affiliate KOSA-TV in exchange for selling fellow NBC affiliate KWES-TV (which would be sold to an independent company to comply with FCC ownership rules prohibiting common ownership of two of the four highest-rated stations in a single market, instead KWES and WTOL in Toledo, Ohio, would be sold to Tegna Inc.).
 The sale was approved on December 20, and was completed on January 2, 2019.

 Programming

-Syndicated programming on KCBD includes Wheel of Fortune, Jeopardy!, Inside Edition, The Kelly Clarkson Show, Texas Country Reporter, and Right This Minute among others.

-The station has served as the South Plains' television partner for the Children's Miracle Network since the charity's inaugural 1984 telethon.
+KCBD has served as the South Plains' television partner for the Children's Miracle Network since the charity's inaugural 1984 telethon.

 Starting with the 1989–90 season and ending with its final season (2010–11), KCBD broadcast The Oprah Winfrey Show to viewers in the South Plains.
 KLBK had aired the show for the previous two seasons.
 Oprah was not cleared in Lubbock during its first season (1986–87).